eduardowandall/flutter_clean_architecture_and_tdd/README.md

 It seems that when it comes to test, you should do the exact opposite of YAGNI, because actually you will use every test you write.
 God, I love testing.
 Implementing some feature, knowing for sure you did not break anything.

 Lesson #5

+Now the reason for Failure class appears.
+Which is basically to make the repository implementation deal with outside world exceptions.
+So, in this case, the responsibility for handling exceptions are in the repository implementation.

+Handling repository problems should be on repository.

+Core folder is everything that is agnostic of feature, like everything that you could use outside of a feature folder.

+As of now, we created the interfaces for the data layer, as well as a test class for the repository implementation.